-Nothing reminds us of summer more than strawberries and fresh strawberry pie!
-Ripe juicy berries are enveloped in a fresh strawberry glaze and sitting in a flaky pie crust for a delicious dessert.
+Nothing reminds us of summer more than my old fashioned strawberry pie recipe!
+Ripe juicy berries are enveloped in a fresh strawberry glaze and sit in a flaky pie crust for a delicious dessert.
 You can adjust the number of strawberries to make a larger pie to share.
-And extra glaze won't go to waste, freeze it for the next pie or use it as an ice cream topping!
+And extra glaze won’t go to waste, freeze it for the next pie or use it as an ice cream topping!

-This pie is very good topped with homemade whipped cream.
+This pie is very good topped with homemade whipped cream and also with this small pumpkin pie and on mini cherry pies.

-While you are baking pies try this mini cherry pie or classic pumpkin pie for one.
-This yummy blueberry pie is the perfect size for two.
+While baking pies, try this small cherry pie or classic pumpkin pie for one.
+This yummy small blueberry pie is the perfect size for two.

 Ingredients Notes

-- Pie crust: The fastest way is use a refrigerated pie crust, or baked your own rustic crust or a graham cracker crust.
+- Pie crust: The fastest method is to use a refrigerated pie crust, bake your own rustic crust, or use a mini graham cracker crust.

-- Sugar: A white granulated sugar adds sweetness to the strawberry glaze.
+- Sugar: White granulated sugar adds sweetness to the strawberry glaze.

 (Note: please see the recipe card at the bottom of the post for the complete written instructions.)